Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/flutter/index.md

 ### Dynamic configuration

-Flutter SDK lets users configure their apps to use [dynamic configuration](/data/dynamic-configuration/).
-This feature will find the best server URL automatically based on app users' location.
+Flutter SDK lets users configure their apps to use [dynamic configuration](../../dynamic-configuration).
+This feature finds the best server URL automatically based on app users' location.

 - If you have your own proxy server and use `setServerUrl` API, don't use dynamic configuration.
 - If you have users in Mainland China, we recommend that you use dynamic configuration.